kubedb/docs/docs/guides/mysql/schema-manager/deploy-mysqldatabase/index.md

 # Create Database with MySQL Schema Manager

-This guide will show you how to create database with MySQL Schema Manager using `KubeDB Enterprise Operator`.
+This guide will show you how to create database with MySQL Schema Manager using KubeDB Ops Manager.

 ## Before You Begin

 - At first, you need to have a Kubernetes cluster, and the `kubectl` command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).

-- Install `KubeDB Enterprise Operator` in your cluster following the steps [here](https://kubedb.com/docs/latest/setup/install/enterprise/).
+- Install KubeDB Ops Manager in your cluster following the steps [here](https://kubedb.com/docs/latest/setup/install/enterprise/).
 - Install `KubeVault Enterprise Operator` in your cluster following the steps [here](https://kubevault.com/docs/latest/setup/install/enterprise/).

 - You should be familiar with the following `KubeDB` and `KubeVault` concepts: